-The Health Board will receive a report on Risk Management and the Health Board Risk Register twice a year.
+The Health Board will receive a report on Risk Management and the Health Board Risk Register three times a year.
 Additionally, it will receive assurance on the effectiveness of implementation of the Risk Management Policy through the Audit Committee.

 Each Executive Director will ensure their Directorate/Service Group risk register is up to date and risks are regularly considered for inclusion on the Health Board Risk Register.
 The risk information will be used to formulate the Annual Plan/IMTP.
 The Plan would then be approved by the Executive Board, Audit Committee and Board.
-Alongside this, key principal risks will be highlighted through all main plans e.g. for service change proposals and in key reports to the Board, its Committees and the Executive Board as a key element to decision making through the Board Assurance Framework (BAF).
+Risks to the achievement of the Board's plans (including those set out within service changes/developments) will be considered within reports to the Board, its Committees and the Management Board to support decision making.
+The principle controls identified to manage risks to delivery of the health board's strategic objectives and plans will be captured within the BAF - significant gaps in control and/or assurance will also be identified.